BSombi/EmployeeRetentionApp/README.md

-# Loan Application Scoring Model
-loan application scoring model for first time applicants.
+# Employee Retention Prediction App
+The app can predict the probability of an employee leaving the organisation.

-Python version 3.8.8
+Python version 3.10.6

 ## Model Dependencies

+pip install streamlit

 pip install uvicorn

 pip install pycaret